This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra

 No San Sebastian itinerary would be complete without a pintxo bar crawl for an evening meal, so plan on doing just that for your first evening in San Sebastian.

 A pintxo crawl throughout San Sebastian’s Parte Vieja will undoubtedly be one of the highlights of your trip.
 Each pintxo bar in San Sebastian has a particular dish that it’s known for.
 Spend your evening among multiple pinto bars, stopping anywhere that strikes your fancy!
 Each of the pintxo bars has its own specialty.

-In the meantime, wander the Parte Vieja to your heart’s content, sampling any pintxos along the way that look delicious, and washing them all down with a glass of Rioja wine.
+In the meantime, wander the Parte Vieja to your heart’s content, sampling any pintxos along the way that look delicious, and washing them all down with a glass of Rioja wine, cider or Txakoli wine.

 San Sebastian Itinerary Day 2: